 I remember when I was a little girl, I had a very dear aunt architect, every time I was with her while walking through the streets, I remembered that she always spoke beautifully about all the layers that make up our city, of course at that moment for me, they were just stories, but I think that they helped me learn to see the urban landscape differently.
 Since then, I think I’ve developed a passion and curiosity about the city, I was surprised by the amount of factors that can structure and define a city, the fact that if you really look closely at your surroundings, you can read the story behind it very clearly.

 I believe that architectural and urban photography is my way of trying to analyze and understand the world that surrounds me.
-Many times, due to the rush of everyday life we go through many facts of daily beauty or the situations that surround us, with photography I get to capture all the interesting details that I see and it gives me the opportunity to analyze them more after taking the photograph, regarding the behaviors that we have in the big cities through all different perspectives, such as from pedestrians, cyclists or in a car, from the very well thought out detail of the light in a place, at a very specific moment of the day on a wall.
+Many times, due to the rush of everyday life we go through many facts of daily beauty or the situations that surround us, with photography I get to capture all the interesting details that I see and it gives me the opportunity to analyze them more after taking the photograph, regarding the behaviors that we have in the big cities through all different perspectives, such as from pedestrians, cyclists or in a car, from the very well thought out detail of the light in a place, at a very specific moment of the day.
 That sense of place in a photograph always amazes me.

 Before being a photographer, did you have any career that involves architecture?